fallen-icarus/cardano-swaps/README.md

 fashion as SPOs upgrading their pools to a new version of `cardano-node`.
 Since users can close their swaps at any time, whenever there is a potential upgrade, users can choose to close their current swaps and recreate them with the new contracts.
-There is never a bifurcation of liquidity due to the composable nature of all swaps, regardless of the version.
+There is never a bifurcation of liquidity due to the composable nature of all swaps, regardless of the protocol version.

 ### Frontend Agnosticism